ashinno/threejs_scroll_animation/README.md

 This repository contains a scrollable 3D animation built with Three.js.
-To use this animation, follow the steps below: